Psoriatic arthritis

 Causes

-Physical trauma or something in the environment — such as a viral or bacterial infection — might trigger psoriatic arthritis in people with an inherited tendency.
+For some people, things in the environment — such as an injury, a virus or a bacterial infection — may trigger psoriatic arthritis if they already have the genetic risk.

 Risk factors